Apl223/Portfolio/Cybersecurity/Labs/DVWA/Stored XSS/README.md

 * This isn't enough to put together a complete exploit, but its a start.
 I had a hard time figuring out a solution so I seeked some solutions.
   The hints provided by the DVWA page says that I should use HTML events.
 * **Looks like a previous piece of code I used for testing for the medium level problem works for this: <body<meta> onload=alert(1)><meta>.**
-  I assumed this wouldn't work before since it didnt work on medium, but that goes to show that **these vulernabilities don't work in that fashion where more complicated solutions neccasarily exploit simple issues.**
+  I assumed this wouldn't work before since it didnt work on medium, but thats because I was inserting that into the message box instead of the name field.
-#
 ![](./images/XSS_S1LVL3.png)
 #
 * The wildcards symbols inbetween protect the name field from being escaped with whitespaces or other symbols to circumvent sanitization.